When air pollution becomes a matter of justice: Flanders and France condemned in July 2020 - Barney Moss cc by 2 0

 - By Camille de Bueger

-When air pollution becomes a matter of justice: Flanders and France found themselves sentenced in July 2020
+When air pollution becomes a matter of justice: Flanders and France condemned in July 2020

 The Region of Flanders was sentenced to pay penalty payments for the lack of an adequate air quality plan on 8 July 2020.
 On 10 July, the French Council of State sentenced France to take the necessary measures to reduce air pollution.